The Arlington Independence Day Parade is the oldest, longest running event in Arlington.

 The parade is organized and staged by the all-volunteer non-profit organization, the Arlington 4th of July Association, that depends solely on sponsorships for funding.

-Spectators and entrants text about their parade experience and the entries before, during and after the parade and tweet information and photos via Twitter and post photos on Instagram.
+Spectators and entrants share their parade experiences and photos of the entries before, during and after the parade via official parade social media pages.

 The parade has a website and Facebook page and is active on Twitter and Instagram.